Danish krone: 2009 series

+For table standards, see the banknote specification table.

 Starting in 2020, Danmarks Nationalbank released a new version of the 500-kroner banknote with updated security features, the first in the 2009A series.
 Updated versions of the 50-, 100-, and 200-kroner banknotes are scheduled to enter circulation in 2024–2025.

 2028 series

-The next series of banknotes is scheduled for release in 2028 and will not contain a 1000-krone banknote, which will no longer be legal tender as of 31 May 2025, with that banknote being withdrawn in order to combat and prevent money laundering.
+The next series of banknotes is scheduled for release in 2028 and will not contain a 1000-krone banknote, which is no longer be legal tender as of 31 May 2025, with that banknote being withdrawn in order to combat and prevent money laundering.
 Banknotes from the new series and the 2009 series will co-circulate for a period of time and eventually only the new series of banknotes will be legal tender.
 The design process started in the spring of 2024, and they are scheduled to be finalised in early 2026.
 In September 2024, it was announced that the obverse of the banknotes would feature "important achievements and the people behind them" whereas the reverse will feature the sea as a motif.
 The selected achievements and people are as follows: